cnlohr/cnovr/README.md

 I'm probably never going to write much of a how-to or document anything on this project, either.
 I'm mostly hoping google indexes the source code so I can google for when I want to do things I'm doing here.

+## Background

+This project was born out of spreadgine, which allowed you to use the HTC Vive on a Raspberry Pi 3. [https://github.com/cnlohr/spreadgine](https://github.com/cnlohr/spreadgine) It did not use OpenVR.
+This project uses many of the same principles but instead is geared for desktop usage with OpenVR.

 ## Operating

 ### On Linux: